2024 Sukma Games: Opening ceremony

 The opening ceremony was held at Sarawak Stadium on 17 August 2024.
 15,000 admission tickets were distributed to the public for free by the Sarawak Implementation Monitoring Unit.
 The opening ceremony reflects a holistic sense of unity, under the concept of Matlamat Perpaduan Membara (lit.
 The Goal of Unity is Burning).
-A total of 1,800 participants, including members of various associations, students from public and private higher education institutions, and school students took part in the event.
+A total of 1,800 participants, including members of various associations, students from public and private higher education institutions, and school students took part in the event, aside of performences from local Sarawakian stars like Hafiz Suip, Alena Murang, Bob Yusof, Roxy Ixzy, and Ramles Walter.
 It was broadcast live by Radio Televisyen Malaysia, TVS and the Sarawak Public Communications Unit (UKAS).